World#

 Beispiele

-Alle Akteure an der Mausposition abrufen:
+Alle Actors an der Mausposition abrufen:

-position = world.get_mouse_position()
+position = world.mouse.get_position()

-actors = world.get_actors_by_pixel(position)
+actors = world.get_actors_from_pixel(position)

 direction_to(pos1, pos2)[Quellcode]#